riley0122/riley0122/README.md

 🔗[bread.com.de](https://bread.com.de)

-Currently working on [earbudds](https://earbudds.org) and [easy-api](https://github.com/lucasammer/easy-api)
+I am currently working on learning the react-native framework!

 #### Tools and technologies
-I am familliar with Javascript, C#, and C++.
-I also know most of python and go.
+I am familiar with Javascript, C#, and C++.
+I also know most of the Python language and go.

-My favorite way of using JavaScript is with Node.js, I have often made webApps, api's, and Discord bots with Discord.js.
+My favourite way of using JavaScript is with Node.js, I have often made web apps, APIs, and Discord bots with Discord.js.

 Javascript is my most used language, with C++ falling into second place.